wlpinjlte/suu-java-grpc/README.md

 #### Adding OTel

-To add Open Telemetry to our project we need to instantiate a `prometheus server` for each of the applications to measure data like processed requests count and expose ports for collecting these metrics from grafana
+To add Open Telemetry to our project we need to instantiate a `OTel Collector` for each of the applications to measure data like processed requests count and expose ports for collecting these metrics from grafana

 #### Containerization and Deployment